mozanunal/mozanunal.github.io/source/_posts/simpledsp-iir-feature.md

 ### Arduino Example

-FIR is filter structure which keep delays and coeficients of filter.
-There are 2 public functions. `firInit` initiliazes the structure according to parameters and makes required memory allocations.
-Coeficients and its lenght are given as parameter to this function
+FIR is filter structure which keep delays and coefficients of filter.
+There are 2 public functions. `firInit` initializes the structure according to parameters and makes required memory allocations.
+Coefficients and its length are given as parameter to this function
 Do not forget to add `#include "simpleDSP_fir.h"`
 ```cpp
 void firInit(FIR *fir, int coefBLen, float *coefsB);